zigojacko/Visual-Form-Builder/readme.txt

 * Plugin launch!

 == Upgrade Notice ==

+= 2.7.4 =
+Fix bug where referer URL did not match domains that prepended www.
+Fix bug where file uploads were not being sent.
+Other updates and fixes.

 = 2.7.3 =
 Fix bug where referer URL was not compatible with certain permalink structures